pxlman/WriteUps/CTFs/CyCTF24.md

 i tried to inject a php code thinking it may work but i found that when i send `echo` with a non alphabatic after and before it it disappears.
 Here i was likely thinking it’s something like a php injection :)
 Any way when i searched to understand what NoSQLi is i tried some payloads and it didn’t work at all even the SQLi i used.
-Then when i tried to add a null byte `%00` it ruined the app and gave me this
+Then when i tried to add a null byte `%00` it ruined the app and gave me this.

 ![](20241102070527.png)

 As u can see the app is using `shell_exec($command)` where the `$command` is the `product` in our request.